Entertainment News Roundup: Rallying-Driver and YouTube star Ken Block dies in snowmobile accident; Anita Pointer of the Pointer Sisters dead at 74 and more | Entertainment

 Entertainment News Roundup: Rallying-Driver and YouTube star Ken Block dies in snowmobile accident; Anita Pointer of the Pointer Sisters dead at 74 and more

-Renner was in the intensive care unit upon undergoing surgery on Monday after he "suffered blunt chest trauma and orthopedic injuries" in the accident, publicist Samantha Mast said in a statement.
+Renner was in the intensive care unit following surgery on Monday after he "suffered blunt chest trauma and orthopedic injuries" in the accident, publicist Samantha Mast said in a statement.

 Following is a summary of current entertainment news briefs.